17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 17. Close their eyes for a full minute

 It doesn’t sound like much, but this is one of the most powerful resets people swear by.
 Closing your eyes breaks overstimulation, resets your focus, and gives your brain a short but meaningful rest.
+It’s only a minute—but it can feel like hitting a reset button.

 References

-Cover photo by 𝐑𝐄𝐄𝐌 on Pexels.
+Cover photo by Cora Pursley on Dupe.

 Discover more from The Unscripted Femme